Team-Uniken/api.relid.uniken.com/source/index.md

 <b>ServiceAccessStart</b> | Access to the service (i.e. the corresponding backend enterprise service) via the access port for the ```Service``` is started<li>In case of ```TYPE_PROXY``` port, the proxy facade of the DNA in the API-runtime listening on that port will start <i>tunneling</i> requests/data to the corresponding backend service.<li>In case of ```TYPE_PORTF``` port, the corresponding forwarded TCP port is started in the DNA in the API-runtime, and made ready to accept connections from which data will be transparently forwarded to the corresponding backend service.
 <b>ServiceAccessStop</b> | Access to the service (i.e. the corresponding backend enterprise service) via the access port for the ```Service``` is stopped<li>In case of ```TYPE_PROXY``` port, the proxy facade of the DNA in the API-runtime listening on that port will stop <i>tunneling</i> requests/data to the corresponding backend service and it will revert with an appropriate HTTP Proxy error code for further access to this service<li>In case of ```TYPE_PORTF``` port, the corresponding forwarded TCP port is shutdown and closed in the DNA in the API-runtime, and connections to that port will no longer be accepted.

-# Basic API - Data Privacy
+# API - Data Privacy

 The data privacy provided to the API-client application, is delivered at different scopes - each scope sets how the privacy (encryption) keys are generated and used.
 Further, 3 types of encryption/decryption functionality is provided - across all supported privacy scopes -
  # Raw Data Packets: Encryption and decryption of raw data packets